alyxshang/kleah/README.markdown

 ***THIS PROJECT IS STILL HEAVILY WORK IN PROGRESS.***

 - [ ] REST API documentation.
+- [ ] Change Moods to Charms (turn this into a micro-blogging platform)
+- [ ] Add the admin users.
+- [ ] Add the possibility for adding themes.
+- [ ] Add the following features for admin userss
+      - [ ] Invite codes.
+      - [ ] Instance-specific emojis.
+      - [ ] Instance information with description.
+      - [ ] Instance information with Kleah version.
+      - [ ] Instance-specific rules.
 - [ ] Unit testing for whatever possible.
 - [ ] Adding Federation.
 - [x] Adding API routes for a frontend.